IR Illuminator for Night Vision Hog Hunting: 850 vs 940nm Guide

 State Night Hog Hunting IR / NV / Thermal Land Type

-Colorado โŒ Prohibited โŒ Prohibited All artificial light and NV/thermal banned
+Colorado โŒ Prohibited โŒ Prohibited All public land

-โš ๏ธ Legal Disclaimer: Hunting regulations change annually.
-This table is a starting reference, not legal advice.
+โš ๏ธ Legal Disclaimer: Regulations change annually.
 Always verify current regulations through your state wildlife agency before hunting.
-The information above was compiled from official state wildlife agency publications as of June 2026.
+Data compiled as of June 2026.

 โ“ Frequently Asked Questions โ€” IR Illuminator for Hog Hunting